 Apply for Grants > Emergency Solutions Grant

-• Improve the number and quality of emergency shelters for homeless individuals and families
+- Improve the number and quality of emergency shelters for homeless individuals and families

-• Help operate shelters
+- Help operate shelters

-• Rapidly re-house homeless individuals and families
+- Rapidly re-house homeless individuals and families

 - Prevent families and individuals from becoming homeless.

-The ESG program funded annually through Congress, provides citizen input in the decision-making process including: conducting focus group meetings to identify community needs, soliciting grant proposals from nonprofit organizations, holding public hearings and making funding recommendations to the City Council.
+The ESG program funded annually through Congress, provides citizen input in the decision-making process including: conducting focus group meetings to identify community needs, soliciting grant proposals from non-profit organizations, holding public hearings and making funding recommendations to the City Council.

-FY 2013 - 2014 ESG Applications
+FY 2014 - 2015 ESG APPLICATIONS

-The application process for FY 13/14 will open on December 3, 2012.
+The application process for FY 14/15 will open on December 2, 2013.
 Applications are available through ZoomGrants, an online paperless process.
 You will find links below for information relating to the ESG Program and the application process.

 Apply for 2013-2014 ESG Online (Click here for a direct link to Zoom Grants)

-- All agencies must be an IRS 501 C(3) or (4) Nonprofit in good standing to apply.
+- All agencies must be an IRS 501 C(3) or (4) Non-Profit in good standing to apply.

 - Agencies must have been in business at least one year prior to the application release date.